reflectionalist/DS-PhPL/README.md

 ## Overview

 We have learned concepts and properties of programming languages.
 Yet that is _not_ the whole picture.
-Programming languages, as an artifct for describing information processing, are situated in a larger background that involves humans, machines and other real-world objects.
+Programming languages, as artifacts for describing information processing, are situated in a larger background that involves humans, machines and other real-world objects.
 When looking at this bigger picture, a lot of interesting questions about them emerge: What is the